Ritter headlines multiple NCAA B cut times and school records

 Giordano places 10th in 3-meter final

-Julian Krug enters his sixth season as the head diving coach at the University of Pittsburgh and his 36th season overall.
-His longevity coupled with his coaching influence is a huge reason for the Panthers' success.
+Julian Krug enters his 37th season overall at the University of Pittsburgh.
+His longevity coupled with his coaching influence is a major reason for the Panthers' success as he’s led Pitt’s divers to tremendous success during his tenure.

-Krug has produced 18 individual Big East Champions, eight All-American performers and eight honorable mention All-Americans.
+In addition, Krug has produced 18 individual Big East Champions, eight All-American performers and eight honorable mention All-Americans.
 He has coached seven repeat NCAA qualifiers, six school record holders and 16 Big East Championship Most Outstanding Divers.
-Most recently, Krug helped senior diver Aaron Snyder win the 3M diving board in the Panthers final Big East Championship, receiving All-Big East honors with his first place finish.
+Krug also helped senior diver Aaron Snyder win the 3M diving board in the Panthers final Big East Championship, receiving All-Big East honors with his first place finish.

 Krug's contributions to the sport of diving extend nationally and globally.
-Krug and his wife Dorothy (Doe) served as diving advisors for the NBC broadcast crew at the 2012 Olympic Games in London, marking their sixth time the couple has offered insight during an Olympic Games - having previously worked the Olympics in 2008 (Beijing), 2004 (Athens), 2000 (Sydney), 1996 (Atlanta), and 1992 (Barcelona).
+Krug and his wife Dorothy (Doe) served as diving consultants for the NBC broadcast crew at the 2012 Olympic Games in London, marking Julian’s sixth time offering insight during an Olympic Games.
+Julian previously worked the Olympics in 2008 (Beijing), 2004 (Athens), 2000 (Sydney), 1996 (Atlanta), and 1992 (Barcelona).

-In addition to his role with NBC, Krug was able to see a family dream become a reality as his daughter, Cassidy - a member of the U.S. Olympic Diving Team - finished just out of the medals in 7th place in the 3M springboard event.
+In addition to his role with NBC, Krug was able to see a family dream become a reality as his daughter, Cassidy - a member of the U.S. Olympic Diving Team - finished just out of the medals in the 3M springboard event.
 Cassidy was the highest placing USA diver on the women's springboard.
-Cassidy, an 11-time NCAA champion at Stanford, and won the 3M board at the U.S. Olympic Team Trials in June 2012.
+Cassidy, a two-time NCAA champion at Stanford, won the 3M board at the U.S. Olympic Team Trials in June 2012 and was NCAA Diver of the Year as a senior.

 Krug - winner of the 2013 Phil Boggs Award and six-time Big East men's diving coach of the year - believes that preparing oneself to the best of his or her abilities is the most important thing his performers should strive for, as opposed to focusing on first-place finishes.